IgA nephropathyNephropathy - IgA; Berger disease

 Corticosteroids, other drugs that suppress the immune system, and fish oil have also been used to treat this disorder.

-Eventually, many patients must be treated for chronic kidney disease and may need dialysis.
+Eventually, many people must be treated for chronic kidney disease and may need dialysis .

 IgA nephropathy gets worse slowly.
 In many cases, it does not get worse at all.
 Your condition is more likely to get worse if you have: